Blog 81: The Story of Ruth

 Our Redeemer fed the four- and five thousand and had bread left over, seven large baskets and twelve small baskets, respectively, pointing to Israel’s restoration through the Branch (Mat.
 16:5–12, Mar.
 8:14–21).
 He filled six empty water pots, providing wine for the wedding at Cana.
 Likewise, Boaz fed Ruth enough for leftovers for Naomi and endowed her with six measures of barley for their sustenance as a promise of redemption (Rth.
 3:15) that not one family of Israel be lost or be empty-handed (Rth.
 3:17).
 Since Ruth was a virtuous woman, her value to Boaz was a priceless treasure, greatly desired (Pro.
 31:10, Mat.
 13:44–46).
 By their marriage, Elimelech’s dead house was raised up, restoring a male heir, Obed, and the poor, those hungering and thirsting after righteousness, were filled with the good news (Mat.
 11:5, Luk.
 4:18).
 YHWH precisely orchestrated the entire story of Ruth.
 He also tenderly and abundantly provides all His people need to be a part of His family.

-Obed, genetically three-fourths Gentile, means “serving God” and represented the first harvest’s yield, like the outcome of pouring out the Holy Spirit after the wave-loaves acceptance, the imbuing with power to do God’s will after the finishing of seven Sabbaths (Lev.
+Obed, genetically three-fourths Gentile, means “serving God” and represented the first harvest’s yield, as seen in the outcome of pouring out the Holy Spirit after the wave-loaves acceptance, the imbuing with power to do God’s will after the finishing of seven Sabbaths (Lev.
 15:1, Act.
 2).
 Through Obed, Elimelech’s family name, “God is King,” remained in Israel’s Book of the Living.
 From him descended the greatest king of Israel, King David, and from King David came the Branch, Yeshua, the King of Israel.
 Our kinsman Redeemer came that all humanity might be harvested to life and live abundantly forever, that every name may be written in His Book of Life.
 He came as the great Servant of humankind (Isa.
 50, 53), forming Israel out of Gentiles and Hebrews to serve Him.

 Takeaway: